ictlab-unict/not-with-my-name/README.md

 ### Checkpoints

-Download the following checkpoint: [link](https://drive.google.com/file/d/1m8SVte9B7XbnFN_oRS_tZQm22WSkwEN8/view?usp=sharing), then extract it in `resources/ckpts` folder.
+Download the following checkpoint: [link](https://drive.google.com/file/d/1m8SVte9B7XbnFN_oRS_tZQm22WSkwEN8/view?usp=sharing) and place it in `resources/ckpts` folder.
 The folder structure should be as the [following](resources/README.md).

 ---